Using SLOB2 for PIO Testing

 - Build database “orcl” using DBCA or tool of preference.
 Alternatively use SLOB’s create_database_kit (in the misc directory)

 - Ensure the redo logs are large enough (I use something like 5 log groups with members 1GB each.
-I also use a 4k blocksize for redo because my storage is 4k-based)
+You may also need to use a 4k blocksize for the redo logs if your storage is 4k-based)

-- Create a tablespace called IOPS size 105GB (capacity is not an issue when you work for a storage vendor!)
+- Create a tablespace called IOPS size 2TB (capacity is not an issue when you work for a storage vendor!)

 - Extract SLOB into ~oracle/SLOB, change directory to ./wait_kit and execute: make all